Skip to main content

 Can I beautify broken or invalid HTML?

 The tool will attempt to format whatever you paste, but broken HTML may produce unexpected indentation.
 If tags are mismatched or unclosed, the nesting levels won't be accurate.
-Fix the HTML errors first for best results.
+Fix the HTML errors first for clearer output.

 Why beautify HTML if the browser doesn't care about whitespace?